 The chart on the right shows the breakdown of survey responses by industry sector.
 It only includes respondents who answered product-related questions in the survey (i.e., users and consultants).

-Services tops the list with 20% of the sample, followed by manufacturing with 19%.
+Manufacturing tops the list with 20% of the sample, followed by services with 18%.

 Products in The Data Management Survey